okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/angular/installsampleapp.md

         CLIENT_ID={yourAppClientId}
     ```

-You have now created your SPA in Okta and installed the Okta <StackSelector snippet="applang" noSelector inline /> sample app.
+You have now created your SPA in Okta and installed the Okta <StackSnippet snippet="applang" noSelector inline /> sample app.